jmrr/phd_thesis/Corrections/list_of_changes.md

  - [x] I have proof-read and revised the general flow of the story.
-I have removed repetitions, in particular those pertaining to Chapter 5, removing Section 5.4.3 as it had too much overlap with Section 5.4.4.
+I have removed repetitions, in particular those pertaining to Chapter 5, removing Section 5.4.3 as it had too much overlap with Section 5.4.4 and improving 5 .4.2.
+I have also improved the Introduction therefore addressing #3 and added the main assumptions and limitations to the Introduction and Conclusion.

 2. Define all key terms in a table